dndworld/dndworld.github.io/character-building/cc-rules.md

 >   - After you have rolled the gold, you may then purchase the equipment from the above document, and by logging the transactions in the `#transaction-log`.
 >
 > - You are **__not__** allowed to possess any magic items starting out.

-## Rules for Multiple Characters

-> - You start with **2 character slots** on this server.
-You can gain extra character slots by becoming a [patron](https://www.patreon.com/Dndworld) or taking on certain staff roles.

-> - You may make your additional characters any time, following the same procedure as your first character.

-> - You cannot sign up for, or go on the same quest with both characters, as per [Roleplay Rules 11](/rp-rules/).
-> - If you are roleplaying more than one character at the same time, you can only gain RPXP for one of them during that period.
->
-> - Your characters cannot be in the same guild.
-> - Your characters cannot benefit from each other's presence, e.g. they cannot give each other items or gold.

 ## Character Creation Phase